Generation Data Groups

 //

 The preceding job uses the IDCAMS utility program to define a GDG base called MFI01.SIMOPROD.GDGROUP1 that will consist of 3 generations.
 The maximum number of generations that you can associate with a base is 255.
 The NOEMPTY parameter specifies that when the three (3) generation limit is reached the oldest generation data set will be deleted.
 The remaining generation data sets will be retained.
 An EMPTY parameter specifies that when the limit is reached the three (3) current files will be deleted and the process will start again with the new file.
-The SCRATCH parameter specifies that the oldest generation data set will be uncataloged and deleted when the generation limit is exceeded.
+The SCRATCH parameter specifies that the oldest generation data set will be uncatalogued and deleted when the generation limit is exceeded.

-The following (GDGMODJ1.JCL) is a listing of the JCL member needed to run the job that will create a GDG Model.
+The following (GDGMODJ1.jcl) is a listing of the JCL member needed to run the job that will create a GDG Model.

-//GDGMODJ1 JOB SIMOTIME,ACCOUNT,CLASS=A,MSGCLASS=0,NOTIFY=CSIP1
+//GDGMODJ1 JOB SIMOTIME,ACCOUNT,CLASS=1,MSGCLASS=0,NOTIFY=CSIP1

 //* *******************************************************************

-//* This program is provided by: *
+//* This program is provided by SimoTime Technologies *

-//* (C) Copyright 1987-2007 All Rights Reserved *
+//* (C) Copyright 1987-2019 All Rights Reserved *

 //* Web Site URL: http://www.simotime.com *